leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 110. Balanced Binary Tree

 DFS.
 One function to return the depth of one node, return -1 instead if it is not height-balanced.

+## 111. Minimum Depth of Binary Tree

+DFS.
+If one node do not have left child, then its depth is its right child's depth plus one.

+## 112. Path Sum

+DFS.
+If you want to find a path with sum s in node r, search for s-r.val in r's child node.

+Faults:

+1. **[WA]** The null input with sum 0 should return false as the answer.
+2. **[WA]** The value could be negative.